Rockingham Forest: History

 The forest was named after the village of Rockingham, where the castle was a royal retreat.
 The boundaries were marked by the River Nene on the eastern side and on the western side what is now the A508 road from Market Harborough to Northampton.
-Over the years the forest shrank, and today only a patchwork of the north-eastern forest remains.
-The bulk of the remaining forest is located within a square, of which the corners are Corby, Kettering, Thrapston and Oundle.
+Over the years the forest shrank, and today only a patchwork of the north-eastern part of the forest remains.
+The bulk of this remaining area of forest is located within a square, of which the corners are Corby, Kettering, Thrapston and Oundle.

 The area became a royal hunting ground for King William I after the Norman conquest.
 The term forest represented an area of legal jurisdiction and remained so until the 19th century.

 A Cistercian abbey was established in 1143 which became known as Pipewell Abbey.
 In 1298 the de Lacys were granted permission to inclose 30 acre pertaining to the manor of Wadenhoe, lying within the forest, in order to make a park.
 The forest boundaries were set in 1299, although the boundaries returned to a smaller area as a result of King Charles I's actions.
 King Charles II took little interest in the forest and gave away or sold much of it.
 By 1792 there was no significant royal ownership of the forest area.
 Parliamentary enclosure of the bailiwicks and disafforestation of Rockingham bailiwick in 1832 resulted in a much smaller forest area with much of the land turned over to agriculture.
 The Forestry Commission took over the remnants of public woodland in 1923.
 The forest originally stretched from Stamford down to Northampton.

+In 1562, timber was sent from the forest of Rockingham to the Master Carpenter John Revell for repairs at Collyweston Palace.